MicrosoftDocs/globalization/globalization/input/traditional-chinese-ime.md

     - Spacebar to move to the next page
     - Tab key to expand the list to a table that you can navigate with the arrow keys
     - Esc to close the window without making a selection and deleting the character you entered
 1. After you select a character, the associate phrase window might offer text candidates related to what you typed.
-To select one of these, press the Shift key + the corresponding number.
-If there is more than one page of suggestions, press the Spacebar to move to the next page.
+To select one of the candidates, press the Shift key + the corresponding number.
+If there's more than one page of suggestions, press the Spacebar to move to the next page.

 Note that you need to switch on the **Prompt associated phrases of the input characters** setting to be able to use the associate phrase window.
 For instructions, see [Use the Quick IME right-click menu for additional options](#use-the-quick-ime-right-click-menu-for-additional-options).